Azure/azure-sdk-for-js/documentation/writing_tests.md

 #### Chai in our dependencies

-Since we're using [Rush](https://rushjs.io/), we're forced to use the same version of our packages in each one of the projects inside of this repository.
+Since we're using [Rush](https://rushjs.io/), we have to use the same version of our packages in each one of the projects inside of this repository.
 If you want to add `chai` as a dev dependency to a new project inside of this repository, first make sure you are in the root folder of that project, then you can run the following command:

 ```
 rush add --dev -p chai